This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird supports QR, geofence, and WiFi check-ins natively with strong HRIS integrations.

-deskbird uses per-user pricing with a free tier and published rates for smooth budgeting.
+deskbird uses per-user pricing and published rates for smooth budgeting.
+No enforcement of annual contracts either.

 Europe-first data residency

-ISO 27001 certified and data hosted in Germany for full GDPR transparency.
-No transfer gaps between US and Europe.
+deskbird's data is hosted in Germany for full GDPR transparency and no transfer gaps between US and Europe.

 Both have great G2 ratings, but deskbird wins